The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 If you're in a hurry (not recommended!) or just curious then simply run the install scripts to get to a working GeoStack and webapplication more quickly.

 Building the Workshop VM is documented in the cookbook 'Creating the GeoStack Workshop VM'.
+The programming assignments with a lot of background information is in the cookbook 'Workshop Assignments'.

 **About the 10-day GeoStack Course**
 In the GeoStack Course there are many manuals, cookbooks, installation scripts and Python programming examples to learn the details of installing, configuring, using and programming all components in the entire GeoStack.